simpleanalytics/blog/_posts/2022-07-22-data-privacy-the-past-present-and-future.md

 - The European Commission approved two new sets of [Standard Contractual Clauses ](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en)(SCCs) that comply with GDPR and the Schrems II judgment.
 One SCC is for controllers and processors and the other is for personal data transfers to third countries.

-> "💡 Businesses can use the new SCCs as a template to comply with data protection regulations."
+> 💡 Businesses can use the new SCCs as a template to comply with data protection regulations.

 - Apple introduced iOS14.5 and 15, which included new privacy features.
 - Google announces it will put an end to 3rd party cookies in the near future